Skip to main content

 How to set up the SAP® Signavio integration

 You must first have a SAP® Signavio account to set up a SAP® Signavio integration.
 If you would like to test the integration capabilities, you can register for a free account at Signavio.com.
-The integration functions for both paid and trial accounts.
+The integration works with both paid and trial accounts.

 1. Connection name: Any name you'd like to call the connection.
 You'll use this connection when you move to importing Signavio data.